openhomekit/homebridge-nhc2/CONTRIBUTING.md

 Useful bug reports include the following:

 * Version of the library used (ideally the latest published version)
-* Clear set of steps used to reproduct the issue
+* Clear set of steps used to reproduce the issue
 * Code examples if appropriate